how long does it take to make a katana

 The Katana, a remarkable symbol of the samurai and a shining example of Japanese artistry, carries a rich history that stretches across centuries.
 This traditional Japanese sword is highly regarded for its sharpness, durability, and the detailed process involved in its creation.

-In the ancient Japan, crafting a Katana was a demanding task that could take several months.
+In the ancient Japan, make a complete Katana could take several months.
+From forging the blade to making all the fittings, this is a labour intensive task.
 The process kicked off with the smelting of Tamahagane, a special type of steel made from iron sand.
 This was followed by the forging of the blade, a job usually carried out by a master smith and his apprentice.
 The metal was heated, hammered, and folded repeatedly to enhance its strength and create the unique pattern on the blade.

 After the blade was forged, it was handed over to a specialist polisher.
 Their role was to highlight the beauty of the blade, a process that could take as long as the forging itself.
 The polisher used a series of progressively finer grains of polishing stones until the blade achieved a mirror-like finish.